genecoding/Berkeley-CS285-Deep-RL-Fall2023/hw5/README.md

 ### 4 Offline RL
 * 4.1 CQL
-  * Run DQN and CQL on Easy and Medium.
+  * Run DQN and CQL on Easy and Medium environment.
     (see 4.2)
   * On the Medium environment, create several experiment variations in which the value of the α parameter is varied, from α = 0 (equivalent to DQN) to α = 10.
     I try `α = 0.01, 1, 5, 10`. (default α = 0.1)